Summertime Sailing in Scandinavia

-The aim is to reach the Danish island of Bornholm before making way to the final destination of Kalmar located on the East coast of Sweden.
-Known for its Renaissance-style Castle, with its ornate turrets and drawbridge, the old town has cobbled streets and is home to Kalmar Cathedral featuring a baroque altar and the 17th-century pulpit by sculptor Baltzar Hoppenstedt.
+Depending on the winds, you might stop over amongst the islands and skerries off the coast of Karlskrona.
+Kalmar Sound is known for its Renaissance-style Castle, with its ornate turrets and drawbridge, the old town has cobbled streets and is home to Kalmar Cathedral featuring a baroque altar and the 17th-century pulpit by sculptor Baltzar Hoppenstedt.

 Eye of the Wind